The TRT Ladder illustrates the process of getting Testosterone Replacement Therapy in seven very basic steps.

 You may also experience the physical side effects, such as a decrease in libido, reduced frequency in morning erections and difficulty increasing strength, size and endurance.

 If you experience at least 2-3 or more of these symptoms, then you may have low testosterone.
+(See this page for a full breakdown of symptoms).

 Step 2 – You’ve tried improving your lifestyle habits